Execution by firing squad: 2019

+2022

 On April 7, 2022, the South Carolina Supreme Court scheduled the execution of Richard Bernard Moore for April 29, 2022.
 On April 15, 2022, Moore chose to be executed by firing squad instead of the electric chair, however, his execution was later stayed by the South Carolina Supreme Court, and was executed on November 1, 2024 by lethal injection.

+2023

 On March 20, 2023, a firing squad bill passed the Idaho state legislature, and was signed by the governor.

-In 2023, The Tennessee legislature debated about using the firing squad as a means of execution.
+In 2023, the Tennessee legislature debated using the firing squad as a means of execution.

+2025

 On February 7, 2025, the South Carolina Supreme Court scheduled the execution of Brad Sigmon for March 7, 2025.
-He was given the choice to die by lethal injection, firing squad, or electrocution, the latter of which his lawyers stated he did not want to die from.
+He was given the choice to die by lethal injection, firing squad, or electrocution, the third of which his lawyers stated he did not want to die from.
 Due to concerns about the lethal injection doses, on February 21, 2025, Sigmon chose to die by firing squad.
 On March 7, 2025, at just after 6 PM EST, Sigmon was executed and pronounced dead a few minutes later.

 Three weeks after Sigmon was executed, Mikal Mahdi, another prisoner from South Carolina's death row, also elected to be put to death by firing squad after receiving an execution date of April 11, 2025.
 He was executed as scheduled, becoming the fifth person in the United States and the second in South Carolina to be executed by this method.

 Seven months after Mahdi was executed, convicted spree killer Stephen Corey Bryant, who had elected to be put to death by firing squad, was executed on November 14, 2025, thus becoming the third inmate in South Carolina to be executed by firing squad.

-On March 12, 2025, Idaho Governor Brad Little signed a bill to designate firing squad as the primary execution method in the state.
+On March 12, 2025, Idaho governor Brad Little signed a bill to designate firing squad as the primary execution method in the state.
 Idaho became the first state with such a policy.

 Ralph Leroy Menzies, Utah's longest-serving death row inmate, was scheduled to be executed by firing squad on September 5, 2025, after the state courts found he was mentally competent to be executed despite his symptoms of dementia.
 On 29 August 2025, the Utah Supreme Court vacated Menzies' death warrant and ordered a new mental competency hearing.
+However, Menzies died of undisclosed natural causes in a local hospital on November 26, 2025, before it could take place.

 As of 2025, Idaho, Mississippi, Oklahoma, South Carolina, and Utah are the only states that use firing squad for the death penalty.